Review and road test of the Renault Clio

 This MK5 Clio is the first Renault-Nissan Alliance model to use the conglomerate's latest sophisticated CMF-B platform.
 Predictably, the engine line-up will focus on petrol power, with a base Sce 75 unit that most will ignore in favour of the little Tce 100 0.9-litre turbo unit.
-Next up is the same Tce 130 powerplant used in Renault's Kadjar SUV.
+Next up is the same Tce 130 powerplant used in Renault's Kadjar SUV (the Tce 130 variant only offered with EDC auto transmission).
 The brand also wants to continue to offer its long-running 1.5-litre dCi diesel engine - in Blue dCi 85 form.
 That's in a break with current trends that have seen rivals in this sector dropping diesel.

 The brand won't follow the rival Peugeot 208 in offering a full-electric version: Renault has its ZOE EV model to meet that brief.
-However, after launch, the company plans to introduce hybrid tech, based around a normally aspirated 1.6-litre petrol engine and two electric motors.
+However, the company does sell a self-charging hybrid version of this model, powered by an electrified 140hp petrol engine two electric motors.
 This Clio will be the first Renault to use this new 'E-Tech' hybrid technology and by 2022, this petrol/electric variant will be one of 12 electrified models in the brand's range.
 This Clio has also been engineered for autonomous driving technology.
 We're promised more camera-driven assistance systems than have been seen in this segment to date.

 Design and Build